DigeeX/raider/README.md

 interface to interact with all important elements found in modern authentication systems.

+**Note:**

+Raider is still a work in progress.
+Bugs and missing features are to be expected.
+If you find something that doesn't work as expected, open a Github issue and let us know.
+You can also [join the community forum](https://community.digeex.de/) and start asking questions there.

 # Features

 **Raider** has the goal to support most of the modern authentication